Ipperwash Provincial Park: Ipperwash Crisis

 In 1942, during World War II, the Government of Canada appropriated land for a military base from the Chippewa of Kettle and Stoney Point First Nation, purportedly only for the duration, and initially with a promise of compensation.
 The military continued to use Camp Ipperwash for summer training of cadets into the 1990s.
-During the late 1980s, the Stoney Point First Nation began to pressure the federal and provincial governments to revert ownership of the entire property as per the 1941 expropriation agreement.
+During the late 1980s, the Stoney Point First Nation began to pressure the Canada and Ontario governments to revert ownership of the entire property as per the 1941 expropriation agreement.
 The adjacent land at Ipperwash Provincial Park was claimed by the Stoney Point First Nation and was reputed to contain a burial ground.
 First Nations activism led protesters to occupy the base and the park in September 1995.
-A confrontation between Ontario Provincial Police and the protesters resulted in the death of Dudley George.
+A confrontation between the Ontario Provincial Police and the protesters resulted in the death of Dudley George.

-In 2003, the provincial government commissioned an investigative inquiry, the Ipperwash Inquiry, into George's death and events of the protest.
+In 2003, the Government of Ontario commissioned an investigative inquiry, the Ipperwash Inquiry, into George's death and events of the protest.
 This led to changes in policing policy, and findings that some officials had made racist comments.